Sea Star Festival

 In its first festival year in 2017, Sea Star was shortlisted in two categories at the annual European Festivals Awards which are held in Groningen, Netherlands, competing for the title of best mid-sized and best new festival.
 At national level, in 2017 Sea Star won the Capra D’Oro award given by Istria Tourist Board for promoting the region of Istra, while winning the "Ambasador" award in the same year for best new festival.
 Sea Star also caught the attention of international media, with Travel Magazine concluding that with "outstanding productions the festival is set to be a stunner".

 Location

-Sea Star's Festival site is the Stella Maris Complex on the Istrian beach at the north of the Croatian seaside.
+Sea Star's Festival site is the ATP stadium and its surroundings, located in the Stella Maris Resort Complex on the Istrian peninsula at the north of the Croatian coast.

+The festival's geographic proximity to Slovenia means it attracts a large number of attendees from the neighboring country every year.

 Key stages

-Sea Star festival has six stages in total.
-The Tesla Main Stage presents the headliners of the festival, while Nautilus Arena, located under the main ATP stadium, is dedicated one night to hip-hop acts, and the other to alternative electronic music.
-Stages named Beach Groove Stage, Exotic Laguna and Silent Octopus bring a variety of genres with hip-hop, reggae, Latino, bass, house, techno.
-Cinema Stage boasts a huge screen where movies and best EXIT performances are shown in HD.
+Sea Star festival has organized multiple different stages during its editions.
+The Tesla Main Stage presents the headliners of the festival, while Nautilus Arena, located under the main ATP stadium, serves as the festival's secondary stage and normally hosts an alternative genre to what is played on the mainstage.

+Other stages over the years have included Electric Waves, Beach Groove Stage, Exotic Laguna and Silent Octopus.
+These stages hosted a variety of genres such as hip-hop, reggae, Latino, bass, house, techno.
+Cinema Stage boasted a huge screen where movies and best EXIT performances were shown in HD.